Breath and Prayer

 When the body joins the prayer

-Gregory of Sinai, who revived the Jesus Prayer when it had nearly disappeared, taught practitioners to "put your breathing through your nostrils into your heart" while praying.
-But he immediately cautioned that the physical method is secondary — the essential thing is not the breathing technique but the inner attention.
+Gregory of Sinai taught practitioners to "put your breathing through your nostrils into your heart" while praying — and then immediately cautioned that the physical method is secondary.
+The essential thing is not the breathing technique but the inner attention.
 The breath is a vehicle, not the destination.

-Gregory Palamas defended this coordination against critics who dismissed it as materialistic.
-Palamas argued that the body, as God's creation, is a legitimate participant in prayer.
-Engaging the breath is not a distraction from spiritual reality — it's an honoring of the body's role in the whole person's encounter with the divine.
-The human being is not a soul trapped in a body but a unity of body and soul, and prayer that engages both is more complete than prayer that attempts to leave the body behind.
+Gregory Palamas defended this against critics who dismissed it as crudely materialistic.
+The body is not the enemy of prayer — it is the temple within which prayer occurs.
+Engaging the breath is not a distraction from spiritual reality.
+It is an honoring of the body's role in the whole person's encounter with the divine.

-The tradition draws a firm line between the simple coordination of breath and prayer (appropriate for all practitioners) and the more advanced psychosomatic techniques described in some texts — specific breathing patterns, breath retention, postural methods designed to produce particular states.
-These advanced techniques are consistently described as requiring the guidance of an experienced spiritual director.
-They are NOT self-taught practices.
+One important boundary: the tradition distinguishes sharply between the simple coordination of breath and prayer — appropriate for all practitioners — and the more advanced psychosomatic techniques described in some texts involving specific breathing patterns, breath retention, and postural methods designed to produce particular states.
+Those techniques are NOT self-taught practices.
+They require the guidance of an experienced spiritual director.
+Don't attempt them on your own.

-The simple form — praying the words with the natural rhythm of breathing, without forcing or controlling the breath — is safe, accessible, and beneficial for anyone who practices the Jesus Prayer.
+The simple form — letting the words settle into the breath's natural rhythm, without forcing or controlling anything — is safe, accessible, and beneficial for anyone who practices the Jesus Prayer.
 Let the breath find its own pace.
-Let the words settle into the breath's rhythm naturally.
 Don't force anything.
+The coordination will often happen naturally once you stop trying to make it happen.

 For Lay Practitioners